 Therefore, you should endeavor to make sure that each and every one of these locations is thoroughly optimized to maximize turn website visitors into paying customers.

 By creating a benchmark conversion rate and keeping track of how it changes over specific periods of time, you can understand how well your website design, copy, and content are performing as well as whether or not your optimization efforts are bearing any fruit in attracting leads ready to spend.

 So How Do You Calculate Your Conversion Rate?

-To work out your conversion rate, you need to know two things:
+To work out your conversion rate, online store owners need to know two things:

 - How many people see your call-to-action (CTA)